vedant-11/team-Rubix---iMobilothon/readme.md

   - Azure

-## Steps to run Unity Virtual SHowroom
+## Steps to run Unity Virtual Showroom
  - Open the Unity Vritual Car showeoom in Unity editor Version above>2021.0
  - Switch platform to android
  - Open the Scene from assets